Updated 10 October 2024

 The Catalogue of the Museum in Prediger, Schwabisch Gmund exhibition.
 Pub.
 2002.

-There appears to be a need by some researchers and owners to ascribe these silver filigree objects (illustrated here) to Jewish silversmiths in Galicia, (South Eastern Poland and Western Ukraine), but based on comparisons with other objects, it is currently my opinion that they were all manufactured in Schwabisch Gmund in the 18th and 19th Centuries - the use of enamel panels is particular to the objects from Schwabisch Gmund.
+There appears to be a need by some researchers and owners to ascribe these silver filigree objects (illustrated here) to Jewish silversmiths in Galicia, (South Eastern Poland and Western Ukraine), but based on comparisons with other objects, it is currently my opinion that they were all manufactured in Bavaria in particular in Schwabisch Gmund in the 18th and 19th Centuries - the use of enamel panels is particular to the objects from Schwabisch Gmund.

 I will post further examples as I progress with this project.

-This is not to say that other Besamim Spice Towers, were not made by Jewish Craftsmen in Galicia and other Eastern European centres, but these would be without the specific type of filigree shown in this post.
+This is not to say that Besamim Spice Towers, were not made by Jewish Craftsmen in Galicia and other Eastern European centres, but these would be without the specific type of filigree shown in this post.

 None of these objects are marked with the makers name or place of origin.

 I have been intentionally selective here and only include those towers that appear to have originated from Swabisch Gmund.
+The inclusion of enamel panels which were a specialiy of Schwabisch Gmund) on some of them leads me to believe that these objects were all manufactured in Bavaria.

 More research is needed.